syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/web-installer/how-to-install.md

     To open the Syncfusion Control Panel, click **Launch Control Panel**.

 12. After installation, there will be two Syncfusion control panel entries, as shown below.
-The Essential Studio entry will manage all Syncfusion products installed in the same version, while the Product entry will only uninstall the specific product setup.
+The Essential Studio&reg; entry will manage all Syncfusion products installed in the same version, while the Product entry will only uninstall the specific product setup.

     ![Control Panel Installation entries](images/Webinstaller-Installation-13.png)